Mikrodidakt/bakery/documentation/docker.md

 # Introduction

-By default bakery will use docker and it will use the bakery-workspace image.
-Currently bakery has no requirement except that docker is available on the system and that the user calling bakery is part of the docker group.
-Bakery should never run as root so if you are experiancing an permission issue when running bakery and docker then the most likely the user is not part of the docker group.
+By default, Bakery utilizes Docker and relies on the bakery-workspace image.
+Presently, Bakery has minimal requirements, only necessitating the availability of Docker on the system and that the user invoking Bakery is a member of the docker group.
+It's important to note that Bakery should never run as root.
+If you encounter permission issues when running Bakery with Docker, it's likely that the user is not part of the docker group.

 # Setup Docker

 There are multiple ways to install docker on your system and bakery has currently no preference.
 For reference on how to setup docker please see [setup-docker.sh](https://github.com/Mikrodidakt/bakery/blob/main/scripts/setup-docker.sh).
-This script currently supports setting up Docker on ubuntu and debian it is bassed on [Install Docker](https://docs.docker.com/engine/install/).
+This script currently supports setting up Docker on ubuntu and debian it is based on [Install Docker](https://docs.docker.com/engine/install/).

 ## Docker Group

-It is a requirement that Docker is installed and setup correctly where each user belongs to the docker group to prevent running docker as root.
-For more information please refer to [Post Install on Linux](https://docs.docker.com/engine/install/linux-postinstall/).
-After Docker has been setup check that user belongs to the group by running
+Installing and correctly configuring Docker is a prerequisite for Bakery.
+It's essential that each user is a member of the docker group to avoid running Docker as root.
+For detailed instructions on [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) steps on Linux, please refer to Post Install on Linux.
+Once Docker is set up, ensure that the user belongs to the docker group by running:

 ```bash
 user@node:/dir$ groups